guillaumeblanc/ozz-animation/_documentation/getting_started.md

 > See [the feature-map page][link_features_os] for a list of tested OS and compilers.

 You can run CMake as usual from ozz-animation root directory.
 It is recommended to build out-of-source though (creating "build" directory and running CMake from there).
-From ozz-animation root, use the following commands:
+From ozz-animation root, use the following commands from ozz sources directory:

 {% highlight bash %}
 mkdir build